victoria-kaloudis/victoria-kaloudis.github.io/README.md

     <p><em>Figure 6 - Pet Space Availability Database Screenshots</em></p>
 </div>

 While I have accomplished these goals, I would like to continue building on it to allow the pet boarders to use the application for Pet Check In and Pet Check Out.
+As I finish my degree and work towards shifting my focus to a major career change, I will continue to work on this project.
+I hope to launch it on the Android App store so that Pet Hotel or boarding services can utilize it.